 Contents of the BFA portfolio should represent a variety of work done in the core course sequence but should specifically represent the emphasis area to which the student is applying.

 Students are notified of the outcome of the review by email from the Undergraduate Chair during the following week.
-For those accepted into an emphasis area, the letter will include information about contacting your new faculty advisor.
+For those accepted into an emphasis area, the letter will include information about contacting your newly assigned faculty mentor.
 For those not accepted into the emphasis area, you will be provided information about your options.

 When should I apply?